NoCo-Tech-Collective/calendar/README.md

 2. Make your changes
 3. Submit a pull request

-For event submissions, please follow the JSON format examples above and ensure all required fields are included.
+For event submissions, please follow the JSON format examples below and ensure all required fields are included.

 ## Support